ccxt/ccxt/README.rst

 The easiest way to install the ccxt library is to use builtin package managers.

-You can also clone it directly into your project directory from `ccxt GitHub repository <https://github.com/kroitor/ccxt>`__:
+You can also clone it into your project directory from `ccxt GitHub repository <https://github.com/kroitor/ccxt>`__:

 .. code:: shell